axltxl/hecatomb/README.md

 ###2.6 Compiling

-Compiling Yamagi Quake II from source is unnecessary as long as you will not use the github version or want to develop on Windows.
-If you really want to compile Yamagi Quake II by yourself follow these steps:
+Compiling Hecatomb from source is unnecessary as long as you will not use the github version or want to develop on Windows.
+If you really want to compile Hecatomba by yourself follow these steps:

 1. Grab a copy of Nuwens MinGW distribution from http://nuwen.net/mingw.html Our code is tested with version 9.0, newer version may work but we can not